isomerpages/imda-pixel/_community/Networking Events.md

 ---
 # Network with our Community

 Looking to supercharge your innovation journey?
-Plug into PIXEL’s vibrant community of startups, partners, mentors and friends from diverse backgrounds across multiple industries.
+Plug into PIXEL’s vibrant community of start-ups, partners, mentors and friends from diverse backgrounds across multiple industries.
 Come join our events, start mingling and get inspired!

 ## Wonderful Wednesdays
 ![](/images/Community/Wonderful-Wedenesday.jpg)